 With a multidisciplinary approach and multi-institution collaborations, the high-pressure program at the HPCAT has enabled myriad scientific breakthroughs in high-pressure physics, chemistry, materials, and Earth and planetary sciences.
 HPCAT is supported through funding by the DOE, the National Science Foundation and member institutions.

 About the APS

 The Advanced Photon Source at Argonne National Laboratory is one of five national synchrotron radiation light sources supported by the U.S. Department of Energy’s Office of Science to carry out applied and basic research to understand, predict, and ultimately control matter and energy at the electronic, atomic, and molecular levels, provide the foundations for new energy technologies, and support DOE missions in energy, environment, and national security.
-To learn more about the Office of Science x-ray user facilities, visit http://science.energy.gov/user-facilities/basic-energy-sciences/.
+To learn more about the Office of Science x-ray user facilities, go to https://www.energy.gov/science/science-innovation/office-science-user-facilities.

 Argonne National Laboratory seeks solutions to pressing national problems in science and technology.
 The nation’s first national laboratory, Argonne conducts leading-edge basic and applied scientific research in virtually every scientific discipline.
 Argonne researchers work closely with researchers from hundreds of companies, universities, and federal, state and municipal agencies to help them solve their specific problems, advance America’s scientific leadership and prepare the nation for a better future.
 With employees from more than 60 nations, Argonne is managed by UChicago Argonne, LLC for the U.S. Department of Energy’s Office of Science.